Azure/app-service-linux-docs/HowTo/OpenAI/creating_intelligent_apps_net.md

 1. apiKey
 2. modelId

-Since weíll be deploying to App Service we can secure these secrets in **Azure Key Vault** for protection.
+Since we‚Äôll be deploying to App Service we can secure these secrets in **Azure Key Vault** for protection.
 Follow the [Quickstart](https://learn.microsoft.com/azure/key-vault/secrets/quick-create-cli#create-a-key-vault) to setup your Key Vault and add the secrets you saved from earlier.

 Next, we can use Key Vault references as app settings in our App Service resource to reference in our application.
 Follow the instructions in the [documentation](https://learn.microsoft.com/azure/app-service/app-service-key-vault-references?source=recommendations&tabs=azure-cli) to grant your app access to your Key Vault and to setup Key Vault references.